|

 write-ups, pictures, addresses, etc. as of 1994.

-Many classmates have a copy.
+Many classmates have copies.

 4. Social Security Death Index (SSDI):